PoornashreeCR/Match_and_Move_Game/README.md

 # Match_and_Move_Game

-Match and Move is an interactive code-breaking game built using Python.
+Match and Move is a classic code-breaking game built using Python.

-In this game, the computer generates a secret 4-digit number, and the player attempts to guess it.
-After each guess:
+The computer generates a secret 4-digit number with no repeated digits.
+The player must guess the number within limited tries.

+How It Works

- Match – A correct digit in the correct position
+- Match → Correct digit in correct position
- Move – A correct digit in the wrong position
+- Move  → Correct digit in wrong position

-The player continues guessing until the correct code is found.
-Repetition of digits is not allowed.

- Features:
-a.Random secret code generation using Python’s random module b.Loop-based gameplay until the correct guess c.Conditional logic for comparing digits d.Beginner-friendly implementation

- Purpose:
-a.This project was created to: b.Practice Python fundamentals c.Understand loops and conditional statements d.Learn basic game logic implementation e.Build problem-solving skills
+The game continues until:
+- The player guesses correctly, OR
+- The player runs out of tries

+ Features

+✔ Random secret number generation
+✔ Input validation
+✔ No repeated digits allowed
+✔ Clean and modular code
+✔ Beginner-friendly structure

- Technologies Used:
+ Technologies Used

-a.Python
+- Python 3
-b.Random module
+- Random module
-c.Conditional statements
-d.Loops